-Absentee Voting: As a registered voter, you may obtain an Absent Voter Ballot if you are age 60 years old or older, unable to vote without assistance at the polls, expecting to be out of town on election day, in jail awaiting arraignment or trial, unable to attend the polls due to religious reasons, or appointed to work as an election inspector in a precinct outside of your precinct of residence.
+Absentee Voting: As a registered voter, you may obtain an Absent Voter Ballot for any reason.
 Please click here to read detailed instructions on how to obtain an AV Ballot or contact City Hall during regular business hours, Monday through Friday 8:30 a.m. to 5:00 p.m.
-City Hall will be open from 10:00 a.m to 2:00 p.m. the Saturday before each Election to accept and process AV Ballot applications.
+City Hall will be open from 10:00 a.m to 2:00 p.m. the Saturday and Sunday before each Election to accept and process AV Ballot applications.
 Please remember to bring photo identification.

 Military and Overseas Civilian Voters: Special services are provided to assist military and overseas civilian voters participate in elections.
 If you are a military or overseas civilian voter who is eligible to vote in Michigan, you can find out more information about voter registration and absentee voting on the Federal Voting Assistance Program (FVAP) website.

 Are you Registered?: To find out if you are registered to vote or where you are registered to vote you can enter your name and date of birth on the MVIC website.
 (231) 526-2104 or click here to enter your personal information on the Michigan Voter Information Center website.